June 20, 2023 – A Federal jury has resumed deliberations on the Bundy Ranch Standoff Trial

 “This is a federal land grab of sorts!”

-“The Bundy’s have worked and maintained this land since 1877!”
+“The Bundy’s have worked and maintained this land since 1877 (or for 130 years)”

 As shown above, this has been US government property since before Bundy’s alleged ancestors began settling here.
-However, it turns out that Bundy’s “1877” claims was in fact bogus.
+However, it turns out that Bundy’s “1877” claims were in fact bogus.
 An investigation by KLAS-TV Las Vegas reveals that Bundy’s parents moved from Arizona to Nevada and bought the 160-acre ranch in 1948, from its previous owners.
 The Bundy’s wouldn’t begin using this land for their cattle to graze until the 1950’s.
+A recent video released by Bundy’s repeat the erroneous ancestral claim (claiming that the Bundy family owned the land for 130 years) .

 Clark County Recorder documents show the 160-acre Bunkerville ranch Bundy calls home was purchased by his parents, David and Bodel Bundy, from Raoul and Ruth Leavitt on Jan.
 5, 1948.
 The purchase included the transfer to the Bundys of certain water rights, including water from the nearby Virgin River.
 Cliven Bundy was born in 1946.